GrilloPress/Learning-PHP/research/objects.md

 Here we have created a variable inside our class but we had a keyword before it ```public``` which lets us access the variable outside the class.

+> There are of course other options to public, like protected and private.
+We'll get to those soon

 How do we access the variables that we have made public?

 Assuming we create an instance of the class like so: